Monet Hurst-Mendoza: Themes and influences

 When asked about the type of theatre that she finds exciting, Hurst-Mendoza responded, "variety excites me.
 I like seeing atypical stories told from various perspectives."
 Much of her work today reflects this line of thinking, as her plays involve a variety of genres and themes.
-The only commonality that can be drawn from play-to-play is the often heavy subject-matters that she deals with, usually explored through idiosyncratic characters with complex, and sometimes problematic relationships.
-These subject-matters include sexual violence, religion, identity politics, Mass incarceration, sexism, and racism.
+These subject-matters include sexual violence, religion, identity politics, mass incarceration, sexism, and racism.
 Hurst-Mendoza attempts to engage with and confront such themes in her work that have become increasingly relevant in the socio-political discourse of 21st-century United States.
 She has described the aesthetic of her plays and stage directions as being very visual, as she often has very specific visions of what pictures should be created in her mind.
 One of her favorite ways of positioning her actors are either on the floor or sitting down, or back-to-back.

 Hurst-Mendoza has expressed an admiration for many members of and contributors to the theatre community, including Migdalia Cruz, Katori Hall, Lynn Nottage, JoAnne Akalaitis, Deborah Warner, Naomi Iizuka, Anne Bogart, Nilo Cruz, Jules Feiffer, Jean-Paul Sartre, and Paula Vogel.